VicXyShi/Responsible-DS_ADS-Auditing/README.md

 ## Results
 - **Predictive Accuracy**: Evaluated using AUC-ROC.
 - **Fairness Analysis**: Ensuring equitable treatment across all demographic groups, with a focus on FNR parity.

-## Repository Structure
-- `data/`: Contains the datasets used in the project.
-- `notebooks/`: Jupyter notebooks with data exploration, preprocessing, model training, and auditing.
-- `src/`: Source code for data processing, feature engineering, model implementation, and auditing.
-- `results/`: Contains the results and evaluations of the audit.
-- `README.md`: Project documentation.